kaan-aslim/ros2-inverted-pendulum-simulation-and-lqr-control/README.md

 where

 - **M(q)** is the inertia (mass) matrix,
-- **C(q, qÌ‡)** represents the Coriolis and centrifugal effects,
+- **C(q, q̇)** represents the Coriolis and centrifugal effects,
 - **g(q)** is the gravity vector,
 - **q** is the vector of generalized coordinates,
-- **Ï„** is the vector of generalized external forces.
+- **τ** is the vector of generalized external forces.

-For the cartâ€“pole system, this nonlinear dynamic model is derived using two independent analytical methods:
+For the cart–pole system, this nonlinear dynamic model is derived using two independent analytical methods:

-- Newtonâ€“Euler mechanics
+- Newton–Euler mechanics
 - Lagrangian mechanics

 Although these methods originate from different physical principles, they produce the same nonlinear equations of motion.
 Using both approaches provides mathematical verification while also illustrating two of the most widely used modeling techniques in robotics.

 The complete derivations are provided in the documentation.

-## Newtonâ€“Euler Formulation
+## Newton–Euler Formulation

-The Newtonâ€“Euler approach derives the equations of motion directly from force and moment balances.
+The Newton–Euler approach derives the equations of motion directly from force and moment balances.

 The translational dynamics of the cart and pendulum center of mass are obtained using Newton's Second Law, while the rotational dynamics of the pendulum are derived using its rigid-body moment of inertia.